A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

 ### Ogre Cattle Rustlers (xp 60, low threat)
  - **Creatures:**
-   - 4 Ogre fighters - see Book 3 Ogre Fighters from Fort Rannick
+   - 4 Kreeg Boss (level 8) - see Book 3 Kreeg Boss from Fort Rannick
-   - There is one Ogre Fighter per PC
+   - There is one Kreeg Boss per PC

 ### Storval Stairs (xp 80, moderate threat)
   - Note that this encounter seems to be the one most often bypassed.
 Be prepared to move this encounter somewhere else.
 Or highlight this location in some other way, as above.
 Others have moved this encounter to Skulls Crossing in Book 3 if the party have cleared out the ogres and returned later.